Skip to content

 Stonehenge Listed by lynx Ransomware Group

-On April 6, 2026, the lynx Ransomware Group added Stonehenge Co Ltd to its public leak site, confirming that internal files had been exfiltrated from the Thai construction company during a ransomware attack.
+On April 6, 2026, the lynx Ransomware Group added Stonehenge Co Ltd to its public leak site, claiming that internal files had been exfiltrated from the Thai construction company during a ransomware attack.

 Public reporting indicates that Stonehenge Co Ltd operates in the commercial and residential construction sector, employs between 250 and 499 people, and generates annual revenue between 10M and 25M.
 The company is headquartered in Phra Nakhon Si Ayutthaya, Thailand.
 Available reporting describes the incident as a ransomware attack in which the threat actors successfully exfiltrated internal files before listing the victim on their leak site.
 The exact number of affected individuals remains unknown, and the specific types of data contained in the stolen files have not been publicly detailed beyond the broad category of internal company documents.